undus5/undus/content/posts/archlinux-install-wayland-tiling-workstation.md

 #(root) pacman -S qt6ct
 $ echo "export QT_QPA_PLATFORMTHEME=qt6ct" >> ~/.bashrc
 ```

-Not recommending the `breeze` theme, the package is highly dependent on the KDE framework,
-would install lots of irrelevant KDE components, which is annoying,
-this is the most reason I don't like KDE stuff.

 Ref: [Configuration of Qt 5/6 applications under environments other than KDE Plasma](https://wiki.archlinux.org/title/Qt#Configuration_of_Qt_5/6_applications_under_environments_other_than_KDE_Plasma)
 , [Not showing functional icons](https://github.com/lxqt/pavucontrol-qt/issues/126)